Nature symbolism in Chinese art

 Seasons 岁时 suì shí

-In ancient times the year was split into two parts: Spring and Autumn and this is the reason that the early part of the Zhou dynasty is called ‘Spring and Autumn Period’ as it referred to annals for the whole year.
+In ancient times the year was split into two parts: Spring and Autumn and this is the reason that the early part of the Zhou dynasty is called ‘Spring and Autumn Period’ as it referred to the annual records for the whole year.
 The two seasons were then each split into two to make the familiar four seasons.
 For one brief period a fifth season was added to fit in with the five-fold categorization of all things under the theory of elements; the extra season was inserted between summer and autumn.
 Chinese seasons were linked to the lunar calendar and because New Year is late January or early February it explains why early blossom such as plum is considered a flower of winter rather than spring.
-The four seasons are symbolized by flowers – winter: plum blossom; spring: peony; summer: lotus or orchid and autumn: chrysanthemum.
+The four seasons are symbolized by flowers and these feature in Mahjong sets: winter – plum blossom; spring– peony; summer– lotus or orchid and autumn – chrysanthemum.

 Stone 石 shí